harshitjaitly/aviate_project/README.md

 * Viewing Deleted Profiles
 <hr/>

-## Profile Model Fields Description
+## Profile Instance Fields Description
 Each 'Profile' instance in the model has following fields :
 <br/>
 | Field | Description |